deiyanfott/depth-chart/README.md

 * Logging - Logging using Slf4j and only via console (no log file creation)
 * Swagger - To avoid using Postman
 * Lombok - To reduce boilerplate code
-* Remove player - There is no validation check for the name.
-As long as number is valid and existing, it should remove appropriate record
 * Adding sports and different teams - Initial load can be done through a create.sql file, and APIs, objects, etc. can be created after.
 All these are hypothetical and no concrete implementation yet.
 * Thread safety - Assumption is that this is a single user system, so it was not taken into consideration
 * Player Number - Used String instead of int as there can be '00' and '0' as player numbers.
 Uniqueness is based on team id + player number combination
 * Position Depth - Default value of -1 if not specified in request

+### Potential Issues that I de-prioritised
 * Used post instead of get for get backups API (not much of a param value fan)
 * Depth Chart - I am not displaying the team names so it can be quite confusing if the same positions are available in all teams
+* Position Depth - This is shown in all request bodies but is only needed in the add-players API.
+Please remove it for the other APIs as it may cause unexpected behaviours
+* Remove player - There is no validation check for the name.
+As long as number is valid and existing, it should remove appropriate record

 ### Validation Checks
 * Player number - Must be a valid integer that ranges from 0-99